Trial date set for man arrested for placing flowers at fiancee’s grave - NewsBreak

 Last month, Hagans was on his way to preach at an east Alabama church when police pulled him over for an expired tag.

-“The officer came back and said there was a warrant out for my arrests, handcuffed me on the side of the road on a Sunday morning,” said Hagans.‘It is appalling’: Racist vandalism found at Abraham Lincoln Elementary
+“The officer came back and said there was a warrant out for my arrests, handcuffed me on the side of the road on a Sunday morning,” said Hagans.Man caught shooting geese from Louisiana highway stripped of hunting privileges

 Hanna’s father, Hayden Ford, had signed a warrant for Hagan’s arrest for criminal littering.